 I love Google Trends.
 Google Trends shows changes in search volume, often in relation to news stories, over time.
 How can this help you come up with story hooks?
 Well, would you be surprised to know that searches for “public relations” have gradually declined since 2004 and are at some of the lowest levels since then?
-Would you be surprised to learn that more people searched “public relations” in New York City than any other city in the U.S.?
+Would you be surprised to learn that more people searched “public relations” in New York City than in any other city in the U.S.?
 Probably not, it’s the PR capital of the world.
-I bet you would be surprised to learn that more people in Miami searched “public relations” than Los Angeles.
+I bet you would be surprised to learn that more people in Miami searched “public relations” than in Los Angeles.

 Using Google Trends for historical search volume data is pretty boring though, right?
 Well, the homepage of Google Trends features “Hot Topics” (a new feature) and “Hot Searches”.
 As I write this, “Masters”, “Kelly Clarkson”, “Matt Lauer”, and “Government Shutdown” are some of the topics we seem to care most about right now.

 In what ways can you use Google Trends to add some interesting tidbits like this to your copy?
 If you want to see a cool visual, search “social media” on Google Trends – it’s a hockey stick graph.

 Bonus Tip: you can use Twitter Trends in a similar way… but this is a post about Google tools.